ddssamu3l/Dungeon_Crawler_Pixel_RPG/README.md

 Internally, the entire map of the dungeon is stored in a 2d array that stores a “Room” object.

-The game uses nested loops to iterate through ever pixel of the image.
+The game uses nested loops to iterate through every pixel of the image.
 For each pixel at (i,j), where i<n and j<m, if the pixel isn’t white (#FFFFFF), the game initializes a new “Room” object at map[I][j].
 In other words, if a pixel at (I,j) is white, then map[I][j] is null;

 The program then considers the colour of the pixel to determine the amount and types of enemies that will be spawned in a particular room.
 For instance, if the image has a pixel that is coloured green (#67d771), then it will spawn a single stationary “tower” enemy.
 This specific green colour is defined and named “EasyDifficulty” in the game’s global variables.
 The only restriction to the .png image is that every non-coloured pixel should all be white, and the pixel at (1,1) should always be black (#000000) because it is where the player is always spawned in.